Normal Hours of Operation

-These materials provide a wide range of plasticity and particle sizes.
+These materials have a wide range of plasticity and particle sizes.
 Many are notable for a particular property (e.g. color, texture, plasticity, maturity) and yet still being balanced enough to produce ware with no further additions.
-Exceptions are Kaosand (very non-plastic), St. Rose Red (non-plastic), A2 ball clay (too plastic) and Helmer Kaolin (too refractory and silica deficient).
+Exceptions are Kaosand (very non-plastic), St. Rose Red (non-plastic), A2 ball clay (too refractory) and Helmer Kaolin (too refractory and silica deficient).

 Since these materials are not air-floated (e.g. to 200 mesh), they do contain some particles that can cause specking, especially in reduction and at higher levels of vitrification.
 At the same time, the raw lump forms of some of our materials are very clean, nature has cooperated in removing mechanical impurities during their sedimentation (some are so clean; e.g. 3D, 3B; that the lumps can simply be slaked and quality pottery made directly form the dewatered material).